Guidance for service providers

-This has been developed in line with current Public Health England guidance, with information for communicating with services users, members of staff, volunteers, and family or carers.
+This has been developed in line with current public health guidance, with information for communicating with services users, members of staff, volunteers, and family or carers.

 The guidance covers specific issues that apply to the sector in responding to Covid-19, while continuing to support some of the most vulnerable people in Wales.

 There is also published guidance from Public Health England specifically on rough sleepers and homeless services.